-In 2017, Pacific Life controlled more than $143 billion dollars in assets, ranked number 8 in for total life insurance sales, and provided life insurance to more than half of the 100 largest companies in the United States.
-They currently offer life insurance products to individuals in every state but New York.
+Currently, Pacific Life controls more than $209 billion dollars in assets, 931,000 inforce clients, and 1.2 trillion dollars of coverage in force.
+They rank 10th for total life insurance sales in the U.S. and provide life insurance to more than half of the 100 largest companies in America.

 Pacific Life is a highly-rated life insurance company that has a solid track record of paying its claims.
 In 1936, the company struggled through the Great Depression.
 In order to save the company and its policyholders, the insurance commissioner helped the company mutualize by encouraging policyholders to become partial owners.

-As a mutually-owned company, Pacific Life currently holds more than 143 billion dollars in assets and they are considered financially stable by A.M.
+As a mutually-owned company, Pacific Life currently holds more than 209 billion dollars in assets and they are considered financially stable by A.M.
 Best, Fitch, Moody’s, and Standard and Poor’s.
 Fitch and A.M.
-Best have assigned an “A+” rating to Pacific Life, and Moody’s has rated Pacific Life as an “A1” company.
+Best have assigned an “A+” rating to Pacific Life, and Moody’s has rated Pacific Life as an “Aa3” company.

 These strong ratings indicate that the Pacific Life Insurance Company is a strong and stable company that ranks amongst the best insurers in the world.
-In its 150-year history, the company has survived the Great Depression, and they continue to thrive by growing their market share each year.
-In 2017, Pacific Life was ranked 302 by Fortune 500, up twenty-four rankings from the year prior.
+In its 150 plus year history, the company survived the Great Depression and remained stable throughout the subprime mortgage crisis.
+In 2021, Pacific Life was ranked 303 by Fortune 500.

 The Pacific Life Insurance Company offers a variety of annuities, insurance products, and mutual funds.
 They also specialize with life insurance products for employers and businesses.
 For individuals and small business owners, Pacific Life also offers term life insurance to qualifying applicants between the ages of 18 and 80.